 If you're injured as a result of someone else's negligence in California, you usually have the option of filing a personal injury lawsuit in the state's civil courts.
 But what if the negligent party is a government agency or government employee?
 Let's say a city bus hits your car, or you a trip and fall on a broken staircase at the DMV, for example.
-The California Tort Claims Act will govern an injury claim arising from situations like these, and in this article we'll explain the rules and requirements laid out in this law.
+The California Tort Claims Act will usually govern any injury claim arising from situations like these, and in this article we'll explain what claimants need to know under this law.

 The California Tort Claims Act (CTCA) appears in sections 810 through 996.6 of the California Government Code.
 It states that, as a general rule, "a public entity is not liable for an injury" caused by the public entity or any of its employees.

 This general rule is also known as the rule of "sovereign immunity," which has appeared in U.S. and English laws for hundreds of years.
 Centuries ago in England, the rule prevented people from attempting to sue the king, even if they were harmed by a decision the king made.
 In the U.S. today, states have adopted the immunity rule to limit their liability, and then have carved out exceptions through which an injured person can seek compensation for injuries and other losses caused by the government, usually through a strictly-enforced procedure set forth in a statute like the CTCA.

 The California Tort Claims Act covers all civil liability claims for "money or damages."
 In other words, it covers not only negligence cases such as those arising from a car accident, slip and fall, or medical negligence, but also claims like nuisance, intentional wrongs, and breach of contract.

 Public entities in California can also be held liable for injuries that are caused by the negligence of their independent contractors.
 The same rules apply whether the negligent person was an employee or an independent contractor.

 Learn more about damages in an injury case.